lobisquit/report-unizeb/README.md

 Web server to report sensors data for [UniZEB](http://unizeb.dii.unipd.it/) project

 ## How to install
-This app requires python3, with `virtualenv` command so provide them from your distribution repository.
+This app requires python3 together with `virtualenv` command and sqlite3 database, so provide them from your distribution repository.

 After that, you should create a virtual environment in the folder and install all